ZaniteA/hackathon-gslc-project/README.md

 - The path `hackathon/database` contains the CSV files used to store the database.
 - The path `hackathon/src/main/java` contains all Java files.

+**Note that the folder `database` might need to be moved for the program to run correctly, depending on the build configurations and working directory.**

 ### `connection` package

 Package that manages the `Connection` class (reading and writing to CSV files).